 Cost of living in Bengaluru

 The city offers a reasonably cheap cost of living paired with a generally high quality of life.
-Most of an expat’s paycheck will likely be spent on items from markets, especially those who prefer imported items.
+The Mercer 2023 Cost of Living Survey ranks Bengaluru at 189th out of 227 cities surveyed, making it one of the most affordable expat destinations in the world.
+Most of an expat’s pay cheque will likely be spent on items from markets, especially those who prefer imported items.
 With affordable accommodation and healthcare, expats can expect a balanced lifestyle and easy budgeting.

 The city has a wide choice of public, private and international schools, though public facilities tend to be somewhat underfunded.
 Private schools offer better-equipped facilities, and are often the best option for those parents who wish for their children to integrate into Indian society.
 However, most expat parents end up choosing international schools.
 Though pricey, these offer children the choice of foreign curricula, allowing expats to continue with their home country’s schooling system.